-- 15.1 In certain circumstances applicants may, through previous development applications, have contributed more to the Council than was required.
-This would only likely have occurred when the applicant provided land or other material public benefit through a works-in-kind or land dedication agreement and this extra provision is referred to as 'surplus value'. - 15.2 If a person seeking to settle a contribution obligation with the Council would like
+15.1 In certain circumstances applicants may, through previous development applications, have contributed more to the Council than was required.
+This would only likely have occurred when the applicant provided land or other material public benefit through a works-in-kind or land dedication agreement and this extra provision is referred to as 'surplus value'.

-Council to consider accrued surplus value relating to an earlier consent and agreement, they must submit a written request together with details of the earlier agreement.
+- 15.2 If a person seeking to settle a contribution obligation with the Council would like Council to consider accrued surplus value relating to an earlier consent and agreement, they must submit a written request together with details of the earlier agreement.
 The earlier agreement should explicitly acknowledge that previous payments exceeded contributions that were required at that time.
-In such circumstances, Council may offset the surplus value from an earlier agreement against a current application or more recent consent.

-- 15.3 Council will only consider applying the surplus value to future developments after land and works in previous Works-In-Kind Agreements have already been completed and dedicated to the Council. - 15.4 Whether Council has already granted consent or not, the subject development application will, if granted, include the relevant condition(s) requiring full payment of development contributions and land dedications.
-The offset against surplus value will be resolved externally to the consent in an agreement. - 15.5 The surplus value of land is not subject to indexation.
-However, the surplus value of works in previous agreements is subject to indexation consistent with the indexation approach set out in the relevant Contributions Plan. - 15.6 The settlement of contributions against those paid under previous consents should be viewed as a variation of that earlier agreement.
+In such circumstances, Council may offset the surplus value from an earlier agreement against a current application or more recent consent. - 15.3 Council will only consider applying the surplus value to future developments after land and works in previous Works-In-Kind Agreements have already been completed and dedicated to the Council. - 15.4 Whether Council has already granted consent or not, the subject development application will, if granted, include the relevant condition(s) requiring full payment of development contributions and land dedications.
+The offset against surplus value will be resolved externally to the consent in an agreement. - 15.5 The surplus value of works and land in agreements is subject to indexation consistent with the indexation approach set out in the relevant Contributions Plan. - 15.6 The settlement of contributions against those paid under previous consents should be viewed as a variation of that earlier agreement.
 The applicant is effectively submitting a request for variation of the agreement.
-If Council agrees, it will issue a 'Letter of Variation of the Past Agreement', which both parties must sign. - 15.7 The written application to Council must contain the following information: - Particulars of executed Works-In-Kind Agreements: Date of execution and Surplus Value - Letter(s) of Variation of the Past Agreement issued by Council (if any), and - Recent section 7.11 advice obtained from Council's Contribution Accountant on the indexed monetary contributions payable. - 15.8 The DCMC may at its discretion permit the offset.
-Each request will be considered on a case by case basis using the following minimum criteria: - Evidence of the applicant's compliance with executed Works-In-Kind Agreements, that is, the handover of land to Council, completion of works and acceptance by Council - The applicant seeking to offset surplus value in accordance with the relevant infrastructure category and Contributions Plan that the monetary contribution is due, and - The financial implications for cash flow and the continued implementation of the works schedule being included in the relevant Contributions Plan(s). - 15.9 Landowners/developers who provided land contributions or works-in-kind in excess of their contribution requirements should not expect monetary payment (reimbursement) from Council until all contributions toward the provision of the land and/or works have been collected from other developers.
-This is generally the end of the life of the relevant Contributions Plan, that is, when the
+If Council agrees, it will issue a 'Letter of Variation of the Past Agreement', which both parties must sign. - 15.7 The written application to Council must contain the following information: - Particulars of executed Works-In-Kind Agreements: Date of execution and Surplus Value - Letter(s) of Variation of the Past Agreement issued by Council (if any), and - Recent section 7.11 advice obtained from Council's Contribution Accountant on the indexed monetary contributions payable. - 15.8 Council may at its discretion permit the offset.
+Each request will be considered on a case by case basis using the following minimum criteria: - Evidence of the applicant's compliance with executed Works-In-Kind Agreements, that is, the handover of land to Council, completion of works and acceptance by Council; - The applicant seeking to offset surplus value in accordance with the relevant infrastructure category and Contributions Plan that the monetary contribution is due, and; - The financial implications for cash flow and the continued implementation of the works schedule being included in the relevant Contributions Plan(s). - 15.9 An applicant may make a written application to Council to transfer part or all of surplus value to a third party.
+The following criteria will be used to determine whether this arrangement is acceptable: